 For these tacos, we grilled up some sliced red onions and a jalapeno until they started to blacken and blister.
 We then added our halloumi cheese.
 We then pulled everything off while we warmed up our tortillas.

 This was a super simple and easy recipe to make.
 The jalapeno added some serious spice, but you could tone it down by using Anaheim or Poblano peppers or even grill some bell peppers for no added heat.
 If you want something a little brighter, try pickled serrano peppers.
-The red onions were a nice touch, but you could also use scallions or shallots as well.
+The red onions are a nice touch, but you could also use scallions or shallots as well.
 But of course, the star of the show was the grilled halloumi.
 Drizzled with just a little bit of salsa, these were absolutely perfect!

 So the next time you go camping and want to freshen up your taco routine, give this vegetarian version a try.

 Why it Works for Camping

 ‣ Halloumi is a great vegetarian option for grilling.
 Because of its extremely low moisture content, the cheese won’t melt, allowing you to get perfect grill marks.
 Grilling the cheese also lets you pick up any of the fire’s smoky flavor.

 ‣ While halloumi cheese should be kept cool (ex. in a cooler), it’s not nearly as susceptible to cross-contamination as if you were keeping meat in your cooler.
 It’s a great solution for longer trips!